 Modern cuisine in stylish surroundings

 Brasserie at Oran Mor uses ingredients that are sourced locally as far as is possible, but some dishes take inspiration from all around the world.
 The menus are seasonal, but some examples of this modern cooking style includes the linguine with squash, Parmesan & truffle oil or the hickory smoked Gressingham duck with orange & mizuna salad.

 More traditional items are also available, such as Stornoway fresh rope mussels steamed in cider, garlic & thyme; the braised beef cheek with parsnip mash potato & roast baby shallots; and the ever popular sticky toffee pudding with ice cream & butterscotch sauce.

 Byres Road & West End travel accessibility

-The restaurant is wheelchair accessible and child-friendly, with its entrance located on Great Western Road in Glasgow’s West End, just a moment away from the lively Byres Road.
+The restaurant is wheelchair accessible, with its entrance located on Great Western Road in Glasgow’s West End, just a moment away from the lively Byres Road.
 There are bus stops and taxi ranks close to Brasserie at Oran Mor, with Hillhead Subway station a 10 minute stroll away.